BrianWaganerSTL/RocketDBaaS_documentation/README.md

     * Admin Pages

-      * Used to supplement lack of code
+      * Used to supplement UI

       * Uses Django-Rest-Framework API's